PhotoboothProject/photobooth/docs/faq/index.md

 Other value changes can be checked on the collage test page immediately with a simple reload - so it's quite easy to configure a layout with the help of [http://localhost/test/collage.php](http://localhost/test/collage.php).
 The file `collage.json` needs to be a well-formed json array and something like a missing quotation or a trailing comma can be enough to make a design fail.

-If you want to configure additional properties of the collage layout you have to wrap this array in a json object like this:
+If you want to configure additional properties of the collage layout you have to wrap this array in a json object like this (**requires Photobooth v4.99 or newer**):

 ```
 {